So, you’re wondering if you should be doing full body workouts or split routines, right?

 Who should do Full Body workouts?

-Full body strength training workouts are best for cardio lovers, and busy professionals that have limited gym time available on a weekly basis.
+Full body strength training workouts are best for busy professionals and parents that have limited gym time available on a weekly basis.

 If your body fat is higher than 20% for men, or 28% for women, you should consider full body workouts as they will maximize your calorie burn.